cirosantilli/write-free-science-books-to-get-famous-website/README.md

 Rate how much one user likes other users based on his actions.

 E.g.: someone who only upvotes C questions will give score 0 for someone with only Java questions.

-### Tag duplicates

-How to mark tags `java` and `Java` as being duplicates without moderators?

-Possible solution: everyone can mark tags as duplicate.

-Once you mark tags as duplicate, if you search for one, you will see both.

 ### Pull request disagreements